4 Tips for Improving Ethics Training in the Workplace

 - Should a plant manager accept a discount on a home remodel project from a contractor who is renovating the company warehouse?

 More than just protecting businesses from dissatisfied employees or legal problems, ethics training is about what is fundamentally right and what is wrong.
 Your company’s culture should strive to eliminate all unethical business practices.
 On that note, here are four ways that businesses can improve their workplace ethics training programs:

 Tip #1.
 Develop a Code of Ethics

 If your business doesn’t have a strong moral and ethical baseline, team members will naturally find it more difficult to navigate ethical decision-making.
 Senior management should demonstrate ethical leadership.
 Middle managers should support team members through difficult situations with ethical behavior

 Tip #2.
 Use Current, Relatable Content

-Ethics training should apply to modern situations with real-life examples.
-Old training videos that feature dated law, language, or scenarios are unlikely to resonate with current employees or be effective in changing or guiding behavior.
+Training should apply to modern situations with real-life examples of ethical issues.
+Old, outdated training videos that feature dated laws, language, or scenarios are unlikely to resonate with current employees or be effective in changing or guiding behavior.
 Staying with harassment training as the topic, any modern compliance training program will include state-specific topics for Connecticut, California, Maine, New York State, and New York City.

 Ethics training is not static.
 Discussing issues like human trafficking, forced labor, and immigrant labor can help open people’s eyes.
 Injustices and ethical worries like these aren’t hypothetical or far away.
 They are in the daily news.